integreat-io/great-uri-template/README.md

 - Label Expansion: `{.var}` -> `.value1.value2.value3`
 - Path Segments Expansion: `{/var}` -> `/value1/value2/value3`
 - Path-Style Paramter Expansion: `{;var}` -> `;value1;value2;value3`

+## Filter functions
+Functions may be added to a parameter after a pipe character, to filter or modify the parameter value before it is expanded in the uri.
+This is an extension to RFC 6570.

+E.g., with the `section` parameter set to `news`, the template segment `{section|append(_archive)}` will expand to `news_archive`, as the filter function `append` appends the string within the parentheses to the parameter value.
+If this was an optional parameter and the value was empty, nothing would be appended.

+Several functions may be chained, where the result of the first is given as the value for the next, etc.

+## Max length
+RFC 6570 specifies a 'prefix modifier', that limits the length of the value, by suffixing a parameter with a colon and the max number of characters.
+This is implemented in Integreat URI Template through the `max` filter function, but the RFC 6570 syntax is available as a handy shortcut.

+Example: With the `section` parameter set to `entertainment`, the template segment `{section:3}` will expand to `ent`.
+This is equivalent to `{section|max(3)}`.